MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 Azure availability zones are physically separate datacenters within an Azure region that have independent power, networking, and cooling.
 Availability zones increase resiliency for reduced risk of data loss or downtime.
 If you can use multiple availability zones and performance or cost factors don't create a risk, you should use them for production workloads.
 You can use a single availability zone in your development environment to save money.

-*Reference implementation.* The reference implementation uses PostgreSQL flexible server with zone redundancy for the production environment only.
+*Reference implementation.* The reference implementation uses PostgreSQL Flexible Server with zone redundancy for the production environment only.
 The development environment uses a single availability zone to save money.
 The reference implementation also uses Azure Storage with [zone redundant storage](/azure/storage/common/storage-redundancy#zone-redundant-storage) for improved data redundancy.

 ## Security